hicommonwealth/polkadot-secure-validator/README.md

 * Private (validator) node:

-    * Start Polkadot service: the private (validator) node is started with the node's VPN address as part of the listen multiaddr and the multiaddr of the public nodes (with the peer id from the previous stage and the VPN addresses) as `reserved-nodes`.
+    * Start edgeware service: the private (validator) node is started with the node's VPN address as part of the listen multiaddr and the multiaddr of the public nodes (with the peer id from the previous stage and the VPN addresses) as `reserved-nodes`.
 It looks like:

         ```
         [Unit]
-        Description=Polkadot Node
+        Description=edgeware Node

         [Service]
-        ExecStart=/usr/local/bin/polkadot \
+        ExecStart=/usr/local/bin/edgeware \
             --name sv-private \
             --validator \
             --listen-addr=/ip4/10.0.0.1/tcp/30333 \